What Is Wrap-Up Insurance?

 For example, consider an owner-controlled insurance program obtained by the owner on the builder or contractor's account.
 Including add-ons, the insurance covers workers' wages, excess, professional and general liability, builder's risk, pollution and railroad protective liability.
 While wrap-up insurance prices can be high, the cost can be divided among the general contractors and sub-contractors.

 Wrap-up insurance covers several risks for you, your project, and your workers.
-Policies can vary but may include:
+Policies can vary but may extend to include:

 General Liability with a Broad Form Endorsement